Frida Kahlo: 1925–1930: Bus accident and marriage to Diego Rivera

 On 17 September 1925, Kahlo and her boyfriend, Arias, were on their way home from school.
 They boarded one bus, but they got off the bus to look for an umbrella that Kahlo had left behind.
 They then boarded a second bus, which was crowded, and they sat in the back.
 The driver attempted to pass an oncoming electric streetcar.
 The streetcar crashed into the side of the wooden bus, dragging it a few feet.
 Several passengers were killed in the accident.
-While Arias suffered minor injuries, Frida was impaled with an iron handrail that went through her pelvis.
+While Arias only suffered minor injuries, Frida was impaled by an iron handrail that went through her pelvis.
 She later described the injury as "the way a sword pierces a bull".
 The handrail was removed by Arias and others, which was incredibly painful for Kahlo.

 Kahlo suffered many injuries: her pelvic bone had been fractured, her abdomen and uterus had been punctured by the rail, her spine was broken in three places, her right leg was broken in eleven places, her right foot was crushed and dislocated, her collarbone was broken, and her shoulder was dislocated.
 She spent a month in hospital and two months recovering at home before being able to return to work.
 As she continued to experience fatigue and back pain, her doctors ordered X-rays, which revealed that the accident had also displaced three vertebrae.
 As treatment she had to wear a plaster corset which confined her to bed rest for the better part of three months.

 The accident ended Kahlo's dreams of becoming a physician and caused her pain and illness for the rest of her life; her friend Andrés Henestrosa stated that Kahlo "lived dying".
 Kahlo's bed rest was over by late 1927, and she began socializing with her old schoolfriends, who were now at university and involved in student politics.
 She joined the Mexican Communist Party (PCM) and was introduced to a circle of political activists and artists, including the exiled Cuban communist Julio Antonio Mella and the Italian-American photographer Tina Modotti.